-We have an established reputation for producing graduates with a full understanding of the design process and a strong creative style.
+Among employers, our graduates are renowned for their understanding of the design process and strong creative style.
 Recruitment agents visit the University before the final show and exhibition to offer jobs to our students prior to graduation.

 Our students are placed as designers at: Abercrombie & Fitch, Adidas, Autograph M&S, Alexander McQueen, All Saints, Anglo Accessories, American Eagle, Arcadia (BHS), ASOS, Attica, Aquascutum, Aubin & Wills, Bally, Bamford, Beyond, Boden, Burberry, COS, Country Road, Debenhams, Diesel Press Office, Dirk Bikkenberg, Dewhirst, Elena Miro, Envy, Firetrap, Hand & Lock, H&M, Helmut Lang, Hobbs, Hugo Boss, Jack Wills, Jaeger, John Lewis, John Smedley, Karen Millen, Kilgour, Markus Lupfer, Massimo Dutti, Matches, MaxMara, Meadham Kirchoff, Mother of Pearl, Mulberry, Net-a-Porter, Orla Kiely, Pentland Group, puma, Reiss Menswear, Religion, River Island, Rowan, Satyen Kumar, Selected Homme, Simone Rocha, Sibling, Stella McCartney, Studio M, Superdry, Sweaty Betty, Sophie Hulme, Tesco, Tiffany Rose, Tom Ford, Topman, Topshop, Twenty 8 Twelve, Warehouse, William Tempest, Wolf & Badger, Wonderland, and Zara.